coslynx/coslynx/README.md

 # What is Spectra?
 *Spectra is an AI Code generator which revolutionizes code generation by creating structured, ready to use code.
-It ensures high-quality, efficient, and organized code structures, similar to professional GitHub repositories.*
+It ensures high-quality, efficient, and organized code structures, similar to professional Github repositories.*

 ### Key Features:
 ・Folder Generation: Constructs a scalable and maintainable structure.